CeBIT Open Source Project Lounge -- Mozilla

 Mozilla Firefox Browser and InternetBy

-In CeBIT 2010, Mozilla is non-competitive among the projects that will present their work.
-The company is sponsoring the project lounge with the internet connection for all projects, and developers and community will show its extremely successful open source browser, but it has more to offer.
+Mozilla is among the 15 projects that will present their work at CeBIT, extremely successful with its open source browser, but it has more to offer.

 In a nutshell: Describe the project in two sentences.